-Configuration GUIs for each product allow you to choose which audit events you wish to log, which data keys to log, and to configure multiple audit logging streams, so if you need multiple audit logs with different (potentially overlapping) information that can be achieved.
+Configuration GUIs for each product allow you to choose which audit events you wish to log, which data keys to log, and to configure multiple logging streams, for example to separate the logging of different processes or groups of event.

 This fine grain control over audit logging enables it to be appropriately tuned to operational requirements.

 Isode provides a comprehensive event system used in all of its servers and management tools.
 Each event has a defined severity, and associated description and operator action Events are grouped into 'facilities' for which default actions can be set independently (as in the following screenshot).

 Isode products can configure one or more event streams.
 When an event occurs, it will be handled by each event stream which has the event selected.
 The following options are available for event streams: